-Accrued Interest Receivable - Accrued interest receivable on loans and investment securities are presented in the consolidated statements of condition.
-Additionally, effective January 1, 2023, accrued interest receivable is presented separately in the consolidated statements of condition.
-Additionally, accrued interest receivable has been excluded from the footnote disclosures for all periods after January 1, 2023.
+Accrued Interest Receivable - Accrued interest receivable on loans are presented in the consolidated statements of condition.
+Additionally, effective January 1, 2023, accrued interest receivable has been excluded, in the current year results, from the following footnote disclosures to align with this presentation.